 How do you prepare fresh green beans?

 To get your green beans ready for the oven, all you need to do is give them a good wash, then trim off the stem end.
 The fastest way to trim off the stem end is to line up a handful of green beans, then cut the stems off all at once.
 It makes prep time go much faster.
+Sometimes you can even buy bags of green beans that have already been trimmed to save even more time.

 What temperature do you roast green beans at?